This is a new service – your feedback will help us to improve it.

 COMING SOON

-This observation identifies services that have journeys operating during Serviced Organisation days that have passed.
+This observation identifies services that have journeys operating during serviced organisation working days that have expired.

 Impacts

 Serviced organisations hold dates for when organisations, such as schools, are open and closed.
-If the date has passed, the journeys will not appear in journey planning apps impacting passenger satisfaction.
-Operators must ensure the data provides reliable, up-to-date information for passengers.
+If the date has expired, the services will not appear on downstream journey planning apps, impacting the reliability of the data for passengers.
+Operators must ensure the data provides up-to-date information for passengers.

 Service number does not match registration